ArctykDev/arctyk-projects-docs/docs/obsidian/obsidian-calendar-events/obsidian-calendar-events.md

 - Simple settings panel for configuration
 - Works entirely offline once data is fetched — no external dependencies beyond the Obsidian API
 - Can be installed manually or with the **BRAT plugin**

+## How It Works

+This plugin reads events from a provided iCal (ICS) URL and displays them in a dedicated Obsidian view.

+Events are parsed, grouped by date, and presented in a clean, readable layout inside the app.

+## How to Install

+Obsidian Calendar Events can be installed manually by downloading the release package from GitHub or with the Obsidian BRAT plugin.

+Read the Installation Instructions

 ## GitHub